 Stony Brook University (SBU) is a public research university and is a member of AAU.
 The Department of Computer Science is part of the College of Engineering and Applied Sciences and offers BS, MS, and PhD degree programs in Computer Science (CS) and a BS program in Information Systems (IS).
-The CS program is the 4th most popular undergraduate major on campus in terms of total enrollment - ~1300 in 2020 (~1000 in-majors and ~300 pre-majors).
-Pre-majors are freshmen and sophomores that must achieve a certain GPA in a specific set of CS classes to advance to the major.
+The CS program is the 4th most popular undergraduate major on campus in terms of total enrollment - ~1300 in 2024 (~1100 in-majors and ~200 pre-majors).
+Pre-majors are freshmen and sophomores who must achieve a certain GPA in a specific set of CS classes to advance to the major.
 CS also has an honors program.
-Undergraduate demographics: White - Univ: 28.6%, College: 22.3%, Dept: 17.5%; Asian - Univ: 30.9%, College: 43.8%, Dept: 53.8%; Black, Indigenous (American Indian or Alaska Native, Native Hawaiian or Pacific Islander), Latinx, or Multiracial - Univ: 22.6%, College: 12.4%, Dept: 8.2%; Non-resident Alien - Univ: 11.2%, College: 13.2%, Dept: 12.2%.
-In terms of Gender as indicated on student records, which includes options 'female' and 'male,' the data show Female - Univ: 50.3%, College: 22.9%, Dept: 17.7%; Male - Univ: 49.7%, College: 77.1%, Dept: 82.3%.
+Demographic data specific to the undergraduate programs are as follows when contrasted with the same data in the college and the university: White - Univ: 24.8%, College: 16.8%, Dept: 11.7%; Asian - Univ: 35.5%, College: 47.2%, Dept: 53.7%; Black, Indigenous, Latinx, or Multiracial - Univ: 24.9%, College: 12.8%, Dept: 7.3%; Non-resident Alien - Univ: 10.2%, College: 17.0%, Dept: 21.1%.
+In terms of Gender as indicated on student records, which includes options 'female' and 'male,' the data show Female - Univ: 51.3%, College: 28.0%, Dept: 24.5%; Male - Univ: 48.7%, College: 72%, Dept: 75.5%.

-The department recently completed a two-year program with NCWIT's Extension Services and developed a preliminary understanding of the local challenges in the recruitment and retention of women in the undergraduate programs.
+The department recently completed a two-year program with NCWIT's Extension Services and developed a preliminary understanding of the local challenges in the recruitment and retention of women in undergraduate programs.
 Currently, the department is working on improving the retention of women in the CS undergrad program, funded by the Center for Inclusive Computing (CIC) of Northeastern University.
 The department actively partners with the WISE (Women in Science and Engineering) Honors Program on campus.
 The WISE program offers courses, mentoring, and tutoring to female undergraduate students pursuing degrees in STEM and a set of STEM experiences for female middle and high school students.
-In terms of trends, the percentage of female undergrads in the department has increased slowly with the percentage roughly doubling (8.7% to 17.7%) in the past decade, but it remains below the national average.
+In terms of trends, the percentage of female undergrads in the department has increased slowly but steadily (13.9% in 2014 to 24.5% in 2024) in the past decade.
+The fraction of new women students enrolling in the CS undergraduate programs was 17.1% five years ago, but has increased to 26.9% due to our efforts.
+However, the representation of Black, Indigenous, and/or Latinx students remains low.
 We refer to students who identify as female, Black, Indigenous, and/or Latinx as students from underrepresented groups in computing.